kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 bogged down.
 -->

-*Note: if the user is not using multi-pod replicas, their process will be unaffected.*
+*If the user is not using multi-pod replicas, their process will be unaffected.*

 #### Story 1: Distributed Workload

 An engineer is running distributed ML training jobs using a `LeaderWorkerSet`.
 Each replica consists of one leader and multiple worker pods that run concurrently.
 If any pod in a group is evicted, the group fails and must be restarted.

 To protect a long-running job from voluntary disruptions, such as node drain for an upgrade, the user must ensure that some number of training replicas remain available.
-If a disruption is required, it should evict an entire replica group, rather than pods across different replicas.
+A disruption should consider evicting pods belonging to different replicas to be disrupting each of those replicas.

 The user would create a PDB for `LeaderWorkerSet` pods with a `replicaKey`: